 The resort’s tour Packages include an individual guide.
 Tourism and shopping tours can be arranged on call at an extra fee, while attractions near Travancore Heritage include the Cape Comorin (Kanya Kumari) – the tip of the Indian Peninsula, Padmanabhapuram Palace, boat cruises next to the backwaters, Napier museum, and Srichitra gallery of arts.

 Napier Museum is situated in the northern part of Thiruvananthapuram city and is christened after Lord Charles Napier, who governed Madras between 1866 to 1872.

-The Thiruvananthapuram Park, on the other hand, is one of the oldest zoos in India, and it is situated in Thiruvananthapuram region of Kerala.
+On the other hand, the Thiruvananthapuram Park is one of the oldest zoos in India, and it is situated in the Thiruvananthapuram region of Kerala.
 We visited this park after our lunch and had the chance to roam around the vicinity.

 Photography and tourists were not permitted to enter the temple during our visit, but we managed to take photos of the areas that were not restricted.
 After leaving the temple, we headed to beautiful Turtle on the Beach Resort – our official residence, which had rooms facing the Arabian Sea.
 We had dinner there and later retired for the night.